 The best viewing point is straight ahead on Main Street, but you can view the fireworks easily from Fantasyland and Tomorrowland too.

-The following photos are ©Disney and will be the limited edition merchandise offered at the 2017 Mickey’s Not So Scary Halloween Party.
+New product information will be released as we get closer to the opening night of the party.
+These limited edition items are offered at the 2018 Mickey’s Not So Scary Halloween Party.

 The party offers specialty food items, like a cupcake from Gaston’s Tavern and Candy Corn ice cream.
 There are also Halloween souvenir popcorn buckets and party merchandise.
 The Emporium, on Main Street, offered the widest selection of Mickey’s Not so Scary Halloween Party merchandise.